Amir-Hackett/Amir-Hackett/README.md

 👋 Hi, I’m Amir

-👀 I’m interested in ... a lot

-🌱 I’m currently learning to become a Software Engineer
+🌱 I’m learning to become a Software Engineer

 💞️ I’m looking to collaborate on anything and everything to help me succeed